gsaikumar-123/Dev_Connect/README.md

 # Dev\_Connect

-## 🌐 Overview
+## Overview

-**Dev\_Connect** is a full-stack social networking application designed for developers and professionals to connect.
-It enables users to create and manage profiles, send and review connection requests, explore a feed of unconnected users, and maintain a network of accepted connections.
+**Dev_Connect** is a modern, full-stack social networking platform built specifically for developers and tech professionals to discover, connect, and collaborate.
+Think of it as a networking app tailored for the developer community—where coders can find like-minded professionals, build meaningful connections, and engage in real-time conversations.

-The backend delivers a robust REST API, while the frontend—built with **React** and **Tailwind CSS**—offers a responsive and intuitive user interface.
+The application features a **powerful backend** built with Node.js, Express, and MongoDB, providing a robust REST API with WebSocket support for real-time features.
+The **sleek frontend** leverages React, Redux Toolkit, and Tailwind CSS to deliver a responsive, intuitive, and visually appealing user experience with full dark mode support.

+With advanced features like Trie-based search, intelligent connection matching, real-time messaging, and a mobile-first design, Dev_Connect makes professional networking seamless and enjoyable for developers at all levels.

 ---